· · ·

 Spoon Batter into Paper-Lined Muffin Tins

 Fill paper-lined muffin cups 2/3 full.
 Bake in preheated oven for 18-20 minutes until golden.
-If you are using a scoop for this, a size 12 (2 2/3 oz – blue) or size 24 (1 1/3 oz – red) works well, for lined or unlined muffin tins.
+If you are using a scoop for this, a size 12 (2 2/3 oz – green) or size 24 (1 1/3 oz – red) works well, for unlined or lined muffin tins.

 Remove Muffins from Baking Tin to Cool on Wire Rack